artyomtugaryov/dobblenet/docs/train_detector.md

 export PATH="/usr/local/cuda-11.0/bin/:$PATH"
 ```

-And now we can compile the darknet:
+And now we can finally compile the darknet:

 ```sh
 cd darknet